 Santiago is a big city with a huge range of neighbourhoods and suburbs, some of which are more popular with expats than others.
 What works for some expats won't for others, and it largely depends on an expat's budget, lifestyles and priorities.
-Some foreigners prefer family-friendly suburbs with quiet parks and plenty of green space, and others opt for the centres with a Bohemian vibe or a youthful and lively nightlife.
+Some foreigners prefer family-friendly suburbs with quiet parks and plenty of green space, and others opt for a bohemian vibe or a youthful and lively nightlife.

 Much like any large world-class city, Santiago has it all.
 Here is a snapshot guide of expat-friendly areas and suburbs in the Chilean capital.

 Lo Barnechea District

 Located in the east of Santiago, this district is divided into three main areas: El Arrayán, Los Trapenses and La Dehesa.
-Characterised by luxury houses and mansions, beautiful green areas, and private security, this residential space is considered to be the most exclusive in the city.
+Characterised by luxury houses and mansions, beautiful green areas and private security, this residential space is considered the most exclusive in the city.

 Las Condes District